antcim/automarker_deploy/README.md

 ## Automarker Deployed with Docker Compose

-The project is composed of three parts:
+The project has a total of 4 components:

-1. The site, contained in the automarker folder
+1. The site, contained in the `automarker` folder
 2. The complier api, contained in the `compiler_api` folder
-3. The database whose scheme is defined with Prisma in the automarker folder.
+3. The database whose scheme is defined with Prisma in the `automarker` folder and uses postgres as the chosen db.
+4. The orchestrator, contained in the `orchestrator` folder.

 Each ot these represents a container in docker.

+There are however `2 compilers available`, therefore the total number of containers amounts to 5.

 ### Run the following command